Installing Galera Manager

 Use LetsEncrypt Certbot to autogenerate the certificates [Y/n]:

 Answering Yes to the above question will set up automatic certificates generation and renewal using LetsEncrypt site as a Certificate Authority.
-NOTE: not all domain names are accepted by LetsEncrypt, e.g. domain names autogenerated by AWS EC2 are not.
+NOTE: not all domain names are accepted by LetsEncrypt, such as domain names autogenerated by AWS EC2 are not.
 If you want to set up your own Certificate Authority and/or use your own certificates, answer No and you will be offered to provide them:

 Use LetsEncrypt Certbot to autogenerate the certificates [Y/n]: n